- How do men and women decide to commit an act of terrorism?

 - Can law enforcement be usefully informed by what we know about the behaviours of those who commit other kinds of crimes?

 Terrorist actions are rational.
 Deliberate choices are made regarding the target, weapons, clustering attacks, and potential victims.
 The level of planning may depend on the complexity of the attack, the appearance of sudden, unanticipated opportunity, or perceptions of law enforcement.
 Sometimes planning is extensive.

-“The priority should be to develop and plan … [[and collect]] the information which unit commanders would need to mount successful operations against enemy personnel or to sabotage enemy installations … I issued instructions to Intelligence Officers (IO) that they should study the daily and local newspapers carefully, and indeed read every serious magazine and periodical they could lay their hands on …” (Member of the Provisional IRA).
+“The priority should be to develop and plan … the information which unit commanders would need to mount successful operations against enemy personnel or to sabotage enemy installations … I issued instructions to Intelligence Officers (IO) that they should study the daily and local newspapers carefully, and indeed read every serious magazine and periodical they could lay their hands on …” (Member of the Provisional IRA).

 Sometimes attacks are spontaneous and ‘planning’ develops only in the course of daily activities.

 A Weathermen Underground attack on a United Fruit warehouse was planned on the same day it took place because one of the group passed “it lots of times”.
 Over the course of the previous couple of days, he had “been checking it out” in more detail for the purpose of an attack, observing it “deserted after six o’clock at night”.

 A member of the Provisional IRA recalled an open-back British Army jeep driving unaccompanied into their stronghold.

 “At this time the British Army would never come in unless heavily armed and in armoured cars.
 This particular day we weren’t expecting anything like this … Here was something that just came out of the blue … We were so confident and in such control of the area at that time that instinct took over: ‘There’s a target’ and ‘Hit it.’”